I successfully completed the Coursera Machine Learning online course!

 Support Vector Machines (SVM)

-Support vector machines, or SVMs, is a machine learning algorithm for classification.
+Support vector machines, or SVMs, are a machine learning algorithm for classification.
 We introduce the idea and intuitions behind SVMs and discuss how to use it in practice.

 Week 8